Eldred777/GR-vs-classical-orbit-sim/README.md

  Throughout we assume $c=G=1$ for convenience, and that we are on the plane so that the polar angle is given by $\theta=\pi/2$.
  Further, we denote derivatives with respect to (coordinate) time as dots, $\dot{x}$.

+ **Important note: as written, this project simulates the path of the object with respect to coordinate time, as opposed to proper time.
+It also currently fails to account for the coordinate singularity of the Schwarzschild metric at the event horizon.**

  ## Newtonian equations of motion
  Recall we have the usual $F= ma = m \ddot{r}$ so with the law of gravitation
  ```math